mtedder/FormAuthJDBCRealm/README.md

   	</form-login-config>
   </login-config>

   6. Make a backup copy of your server's server.xml file.
-Add the follwing code to your Server's server.xml file in the "apache-tomcat-8.0.32 at localhost-config" folder of the Eclipse Servers folder.
+Add the follwing code to your Server's server.xml file  (if this code already exist in your server.xml you only need to modify the settings) in the "apache-tomcat-8.0.32 at localhost-config" folder of the Eclipse Servers folder.
 Change the user and password parameters to the values for you MySQL database
   	<Realm className="org.apache.catalina.realm.JDBCRealm"
         		driverName="com.mysql.jdbc.Driver"
      		connectionURL="jdbc:mysql://localhost:3306/dbrealm?user=XXX&amp;password=XXX"